monad-developers/protocols/README.md

    * check below for the list of Monad Foundation reviewers
 6. Click "Create pull request"

-Note that there are `GitHub Workflow rules` that run to check whether the changed:
+Note that there are `GitHub Workflow rules` that verify that:
-- JSON is valid and
+- JSON is valid
-- JSON has the required fields.
+- required fields are populated
 - categories are valid
 - addresses have a valid format

-If your submission is not passing, please make the required changes.

-We will review the submission and merge it to main.
+Please ensure your submission is passing before requesting a review.

 ## Categories
+The list of choices for the `category` field appears in `categories.json` and is also listed below.
+For mental clarity, categories are organized by top-level sectors.

-Here is a list of categories and sub-categories.
-For the `category` field, provide a list of one or more `category::subcategory`'s.
-Generally protocols will choose one category, however if more than one is appropriate, order the list of categories chosen from closest match to furthest match:
+Generally protocols will choose one category, however more than one is permissible, in which case list the the primary category first.

 - AI
   * AI::Agent Launchpad